syncfusion-content/blazor-docs/blazor/datagrid/how-to/cascading-dropdownlist.md

+---
+layout: post
+title: How to Cascading Dropdownlist in Blazor DataGrid Component | Syncfusion
+description: Checkout and learn about Cascading Dropdownlist in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 <!-- Cascading dropdownlist with grid editing

 You can achieve the Cascading DropDownList with grid editing by using the [`EditTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) of the [`GridColumn`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridColumn.html) component.